SarthakKatiyar2004/DSA-Log/README.md

 # DSA Log

 A minimal, single-file dark-themed tracker for daily DSA (Data Structures & Algorithms) practice.
-No backend, no login — everything runs in the browser and saves to `localStorage`.
+No backend, no login as everything runs in the browser and saves to `localStorage`.

 ## Features